msGenDev/pys3file/README.md

     KEY=thes3key
     RECIPIENT="Bob Loblaw"

-where _BUCKET_ is the S3 bucket that holds the file of interest, _KEY_ is the key under which the file of interest is held in the S3 bucket, and _RECIPIENT_ is the GnuPG recipient.
-The recipient is used to select from your GnuPG keyring the public key with which to encrypt the file of interest.
+where the combination of  _BUCKET:KEY_ is where to store the file of interest and _RECIPIENT_ is the GnuPG recipient.
+The recipient is a GnuPG concept and its value is used to select from your GnuPG keyring the public key with which to encrypt the file content.

 Run _am.sh_ with no arguments: